2019 celebrates the 500th anniversary of the Renaissance in the Centre-Val de Loire region of France.

-The Association of Friends of the Château d'Ainay le Vieil would like to thank the following for their support: the Centre Val de Loire Region, the Regional Heritage Intelligence Programme, the Centre for Advanced Renaissance Studies, Christie's, the Fondation des Parcs et Jardins de France and the company MYL Consulting.
+The Association des Amis du Château d'Ainay le Vieil gratefully acknowledges the support of the Région Centre Val de Loire, the Programme régional Intelligence des Patrimoines, the Centre d'études supérieures de la Renaissance, Christie's, the Fondation des Parcs et Jardins de France and MYL Consulting.

-(Re) Discover the conference in video
+(Re) Discover the symposium on video

 morning